RussianPanda95/russianpanda95.github.io/_posts/2024-03-16-The-GlorySprout-Stealer-or-a-Failed-Clone-of-Taurus-Stealer.md

 # Taurus Stealer Backstory

-Let's a little about Taurus Stealer Project.
+Let's talk a little about Taurus Stealer Project.
 It first appeared for sale on XSS in April 2020.

 ![taurusads.jpg](/images/GlorySprout/taurusads.JPG)